3D Bin Packing: The Tetris of Logistics

 3D bin packing

-In the scenario above, the carrier imposes a rate structure based on the weight of the boxes.
-However, by splitting an order into two separate packages, the rate structure is exploited, leading to a 42% decrease in transport costs.
+In the scenario above, the carrier imposes a rate structure based on the weight of the packages.
+By splitting an order into two separate cartons, each falls into a cheaper rate bracket.

-These kind of loopholes frequently appear in carrier rates.
+These kinds of loopholes show up constantly in carrier rates.

 Carriers no longer price parcels on a simple flat fee.
-Most use zone-based tables, dimensional weights and add surcharges to steer parcels toward what fits their networks.
-Common factors include:
+Most use zone-based tables, dimensional weight calculations, and surcharges designed to steer parcels toward what fits their network.
+Common pricing factors include:

-• dimensional/volumetric weight (chargeable weight = the larger of DIM or actual),
+• Dimensional/volumetric weight (chargeable weight = the higher of DIM or actual weight)

-A single, well-filled box can cross a DIM or oversize limit and become more expensive to ship.
-Splitting the order into two boxes may drop each parcel below a threshold and reduce the total bill.
+A single, well-filled box can cross a DIM or oversize threshold and suddenly become more expensive than two smaller ones.
+Splitting the order drops each parcel below that threshold and cuts the total bill.

 3D Bin Packing use cases

 In logistics, 3D bin packing problem commonly appears in packing orders into boxes (cartonization) and building loads on pallets (palletization).
-Both must account for real handling constraints such as item orientation (“this side up”), stackability and crush limits and carrier rates.
+Both must account for real handling constraints such as item orientation (“this side up”), stackability and crush limits, carrier rates and many other constraints depending on the case.

 It’s a common challenge for logistics providers, and the impact varies by product mix and process design.
 Below are the main use cases where 3D bin packing supports box packing and pallet building.